 The UK does not impose any secondary sanctions.

-Criminal penalties for breaching sanctions regimes under SAMLA are set out in the applicable regulations.
+Criminal penalties for breaching sanctions regimes under the SAMLA are set out in the applicable regulations.

-In general, the maximum penalties for breaching sanctions is set at:
+In general, the maximum penalties for breaching sanctions are set at:

-In addition, the Treasury may impose monetary penalties for financial sanctions breaches under the Policing and Crime Act 2017.
+In addition, OFSI may impose monetary penalties for financial sanctions breaches under the Policing and Crime Act 2017.
 Where the breach or failure relates to particular funds or economic resources and it is possible to estimate the value thereof, the permitted maximum penalty is the greater of GBP1 million and 50% of the estimated value.
 Otherwise, the permitted maximum penalty is GBP1 million.
 The amount will depend on the specific facts of each case, considering aggravating and mitigating factors.
-If a monetary penalty is payable by a corporate body a separate penalty may also be imposed on an officer under certain circumstances.
+If a monetary penalty is payable by a corporate body, a separate penalty may also be imposed on an officer of that body under certain circumstances.

-Under retained EU sanctions regimes, the Secretary of State may issue licences for activity otherwise prohibited.
-A licence may only be provided in relation to certain categories of expense (eg, basic expenses, legal fees and disbursements, and satisfaction of prior contracts).
+Following the submission of an application, appropriate Ministers may issue specific licences for activities otherwise prohibited where there are legal grounds to do so.
+A licence may only be provided in relation to certain categories of proposed actions (eg, basic needs, legal fees and disbursements, and satisfaction of prior contracts).

 Not all SAMLA sanctions regimes provide for licences for all prohibited activities.
-Where they do provide a licensing regime, however, they are less prescriptive than those in the retained EU sanctions regimes.
-The Treasury (in respect of financial sanctions) or the Secretary of State (in respect of other sanctions) may make licences on such terms as they think appropriate.
+Where they do provide a licensing regime, however, the Treasury (in respect of financial sanctions) or the Secretary of State (in respect of other sanctions) may issue licences on such terms as they think appropriate.
 The Treasury has previously given guidance in relation to other domestic sanctions regimes that it will take the stated policy objectives of the regime in question into account when considering licence requests.

 The SAMLA regimes create reporting obligations for financial sanctions.
-In general, certain businesses (“relevant firms”) must inform the Treasury if, in the course of business, they come to know or have reasonable cause to suspect that someone is subject to financial sanctions or has committed an offence relating to financial sanctions.
-These businesses include (among others) financial service providers, statutory auditors, accountants, lawyers, tax advisers, estate agents, and casino operators.
+In general, “relevant firms” (as defined in regulations) must inform the Treasury if, in the course of business, they come to know or have reasonable cause to suspect that someone is subject to financial sanctions or has committed an offence under financial sanctions regulations.
+These businesses include (among others) financial service providers, statutory auditors, accountants, lawyers, tax advisers, estate agents and casino operators.

-Where SAMLA regimes include trade sanctions, and general licences are available for use, a person must give notice to the Secretary of State within 30 days of first doing anything authorised by the licence.
+Where SAMLA regimes include trade sanctions, and general licences are available for use, a person must give notice to the Treasury within 14 days of first doing anything authorised by the licence.

-Breach of Article 5 is a criminal offence punishable by an unlimited fine.
+Breach of the UKBR is a criminal offence punishable by an unlimited fine.

-After the transition period ends, export controls in the UK will be primarily governed by the following pieces of legislation:
+Following the transition period, export controls in the UK are primarily governed by the following pieces of legislation:

 The Regulation puts into effect the UK’s international commitments concerning export controls.